purpleidea/flabbergast/flabbergast-manual.md

 ### Fricassée Expressions

 Although frames are immutable, it is possible to create new values from existing frames using fricassée expressions.
 These expressions take a collection of input frames an iterate over the attributes they share.
-The concept was based on XQuery's FLOWR expressions, which are based on SQL queries.
-It should be familiar to users of Haskell and LISP's `map` and `fold` functions, C#'s LINQ expressions, Python's `map` and `reduce` operators, or Perl's `map` construct.
-Conceptually, the expression has three parts: a source, an optional filter, and a sink.
+The concept was based on [XQuery's FLOWR](https://en.wikipedia.org/wiki/XQuery) expressions, which are based on SQL queries.
+It should be familiar to users of Haskell and LISP's `map` and `fold` functions, [C#'s LINQ](https://msdn.microsoft.com/en-us/library/mt693024.aspx) expressions, [Python's list and dict comprehensions](https://docs.python.org/3/reference/expressions.html#displays-for-lists-sets-and-dictionaries), or Perl's [`map`](http://perldoc.perl.org/functions/map.html) and [`grep`](http://perldoc.perl.org/functions/grep.html) constructs.
+Conceptually, the expression has three parts: a source, optional manipulations, and a sink.
 The source extracts data from frames and produces a context in which each subsequent expression will be evaluated.
-The filter can discard any contexts that do not meet certain requirements.
+The manipulations can filter can discard any contexts that do not meet certain requirements, reorder the data, or compute intermediate values.
 The sink produces a value from the contexts: either a new frame, or a single value for a reduction.
-Some sinks respect the ordering of the contexts, so there are common ordering tools.

 There are two sources provided: the combined attributes of frames, and, prepared context frames.
 In all cases, the select is done over a collection of input frames and all the attributes of the input frames.
 The following example shows the first part of a fricassée expression for different sources over the same input frames.
 In the first three cases, the source will iterate over the union of all the attributes in the frames `x`, `y`, and `z` and each context will have `a`, `b`, and `c` bound to the values in the corresponding frames, or `Null` if there is no corresponding value.
 For the values only source, `i`, this is all the context will contain.
 In the case of `j`, the attribute name itself will be bound as `n` in a string, using the special `Name` value.
 In the case of `k`, the position will be provided using the special `Ordinal` value; indexing starts from 1.